 Atomic Reporters, the Vienna Center for Disarmament and Non-Proliferation (VCDNP), the Stanley Foundation, and the James Martin Center for Nonproliferation Studies will host their second in a planned series of workshops for journalists from the Middle East 3– 5 December 2014.
 Nuclear Safety, Security and WMD Non-proliferation will cover in detail nuclear security and safety challenges, nuclear energy development in the Middle East, WMD non-proliferation, and other security issues in the region.

 Atomic Reporters and its associates have prepared a diverse range of panels that will be moderated by technical and policy experts, and senior journalists.
 Below is a list of the workshop’s speakers:

-.
+Peter Rickwood is the founder and executive director of Atomic Reporters.
+He worked as a journalist for most of his life before joining the IAEA in 2001 where he was a press officer until 2009 .
 He subsequently acted as information advisor to the Preparatory Commission for the CTBTO and UNSCEAR.
-In 2012 he founded Atomic Reporters.
+In 2012 he founded Atomic Reporters

 Elena Sokova is the Executive Director of the VCDNP and previously served as Assistant Director at the James Martin Center for Nonproliferation Studies (CNS) at the Monterey Institute of International Studies.
 Elena also co-authored “Nuclear Power Broker,” for The Bulletin of Atomic Scientists in 2007.